-Now we deduce Geometrical Goodness from the confiner tensegrity calculations we discussed in the previous chapter.
+Now we deduce Geometrical Goodness from the truth of the calculations above.

-Lemma 5.3 The triples $(4_i, 1_j, 0)$ are geometrically good for all $i, j \in \{1, 2\}$.
+Lemma 5.3 The triple $(4_1, 1_1, 0)$ are geometrically good.

-Proof: If symmetry it suffices to take j = 1.
-Our argument refers to Figure 5.7.
+Proof: Our argument refers to Figure 5.6.
 Call a segment red if it has one endpoint in the interior of one red region and the other endpoint in the interior of the other.
 Likewise define green segments and blue segments.
-Looking at Figure 5.7, we see that a green segment fails to cross a blue segment only if the line extending the green segment lies to the right of the entire blue segment.
+Looking at Figure 5.6, we see that a green segment fails to cross a blue segment only if the line extending the green segment lies to the right of the entire blue segment.

-At the same time, the conclusions from Main Calculation 4 say that the right endpoint of a blue segment cannot lie in the line extending a green segment.
-The green segment is always $(4)1^$ and the blue segment can be any β^ with $\beta \in [0, 1]1$.
+At the same time, the conclusions from Cyclic Calculation 1 say that the right endpoint of a blue segment cannot lie in the line extending a green segment.
+The green segment is always $(4)1^$ and the blue segment can be any β^ with $\beta \in [0,1]1$.
 But β^ varies continuously.
 Hence, from what we have already said, either β^ crosses $(4)1^$ for all choices of β or for none of them.
 But $(0)^$, which is just the horizontal bend, definitely crosses the green segment.
 Hence all the blue segments cross the green segment.
-This shows that $(4_1, 1_1, 0)$ is geometrically good.
+This shows that $(4_1, 1_1, 0)$ is geometrically good. \spadesuit